Cincinnati & Dayton Birth Doulas

 Let's be real, pregnancy is effing hard; emotionally, mentally, and physically.
 There are a thousand things to navigate over 40 weeks and it can quickly become overwhelming, but you can do this.
 You are incredible and capable and have a voice.
 As your doulas, we help you navigate each step and help you make educated decisions by making sure you know all your options so that your voice is the one writing your birth story.

-Whether you need an advisor on childbirth positions or birth location, a friend to confide in, a source of support at 2 am or an advocate standing with you, I am here to give Cincinnati, Dayton and Northern Kentucky families the support that you deserve.
+Whether you need an advisor on childbirth positions or birth location, a friend to confide in, a source of support at 2 am or an advocate standing with you, we are here to give Cincinnati, Dayton and Northern Kentucky families the support that you deserve.

 If you even think it may be something you want, just talk to a local homebirth midwife about your options to see if it is right for you.
 It's just a conversation, not a commitment.
-Besides, we have some kick ass midwives in the area, what do you have to lose from a conversation?
+Besides, we have some kick ass midwives available whether you live in Cincinnati, Dayton or Northern Kentucky, what do you have to lose from a conversation?

 Home births are not for everyone - whether due to medical reasons or you just are not comfortable with the idea of being at home and want everything at your fingertips.
 We have some incredible hospitals in Cincinnati and Dayton, including some that have natural birth areas or allow for waterbirths.